M. H. Jawahirullah

-Dr. Prof. M. H. Jawahirullah (born 1959) is an Indian politician currently elected as a member of Tamil Nadu Legislative Assembly 2021 from Papanasam Constituency and a former member of the Tamil Nadu Legislative Assembly from the Ramanathapuram constituency.
+M. H. Jawahirullah (born 1959) is an Indian politician currently elected as a member of Tamil Nadu Legislative Assembly 2021 from Papanasam Constituency and a former member of the Tamil Nadu Legislative Assembly from the Ramanathapuram constituency.
 He represents the Manithaneya Makkal Katchi party, of which he is a founding member and present leader.
 He is also a member of Tamil Nadu Muslim Munnetra Kazagham.

 Early life and education

 Jawahirullah was born in Udangudi Thoothukudi District in Tamil Nadu.
 He received his bachelor's degree in commerce from the Madras University.
 He then obtained masters in business administration (MBA) in 1983 and Master of Philosophy in 2000.
 He worked as a lecturer at Islamiah College, Vaniyambadi.
 In 2008, he was awarded PhD by the Madras University for his dissertation on "Performance Evaluation and Assessment of Service Quality in Islamic Banks: A Study with special reference to Bank Islam Malaysia".
 He was a member of SIMI until 1989 and left the organisation due to its involvement in violence.